 How Is the Test Done?

-Diffusion is measured by having your child place padded nose clips on his or her nose and placing the mouth around a clean, filtered mouthpiece.
+Diffusion is measured by having your child place padded nose clips on his or her nose and placing their mouth around a single use, disposable, filtered mouthpiece.
 The mouthpiece is connected to a computer.

 How Long Does It Take?

-Diffusion tests are preformed with other tests and could take up to one hour.
+Like all pulmonary testing, diffusion tests are patient effort dependent and are performed along with other tests.
+These tests could take up to one hour.

 How Does My Child Prepare?